engraving-challenges/main/2-editing-workflow.md

 quite busy).

-Main Stages of a Challenge
+Main stages of a challenge
 --------------------------

 Please prepare your score in the order described below.
 Make at least one